yichen1yu/Cross-organization-sharing/README.md

 * To keep our code logic and test coverage in check, we use [jest](https://github.com/facebook/jest)
 * To ensure code styles remain consistent, we use [eslint](https://eslint.org/)

+## AI Documentation & Development Rules

+This project includes an [`ai-documentation`](./ai-documentation/README.md) directory designed primarily for use by AI agents in AI-enabled IDEs (such as Cursor, Claude, and others).
+These files provide essential rules, guidelines, and best practices for building web applications with PatternFly React, enabling AI coding assistants to:

+- Offer context-aware suggestions and enforce consistent component architecture and styling standards
+- Guide developers to use PatternFly v6 components and utility classes
+- Promote accessibility and state management best practices
+- Reference troubleshooting tips and specialized rules (charts, chatbot, etc.)

+**How to use:**
+- If you are using an AI-enabled IDE, the AI agent will automatically leverage the [AI Documentation & Rules](./ai-documentation/README.md) to assist you as you develop.
+- Human contributors can also consult these files directly for detailed standards and examples, but the primary audience is AI coding assistants.

+By following these rules—either directly or via your AI assistant—you'll ensure your app is maintainable, accessible, and consistent with PatternFly best practices.

 ## Multi environment configuration
 This project uses [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) for exposing environment variables to your code.
 Either export them at the system level like `export MY_ENV_VAR=http://dev.myendpoint.com && npm run start:dev` or simply drop a `.env` file in the root that contains your key-value pairs like below: